Tami-L/basel-credit-risk-model/README.md

 This project implements a **credit risk modelling framework** based on Basel regulatory standards, focused on **Probability of Default (PD)** modelling using machine learning.
 It covers the full model lifecycle — ETL, training, validation, and scorecard generation — and is designed for **quantitative finance and risk management applications**.

-Key design decisions include handling of class imbalance (the dataset is ~89% good loans / 11% bad loans), statistically rigorous feature selection via p-value filtering, and a shared feature-list artefact that keeps all downstream scripts automatically in sync with the trained model.
+Key design decisions include handling of class imbalance (the dataset is ~89% good loans / 11% bad loans), statistically rigorous feature selection via p-value filtering, a shared feature-list artefact that keeps all downstream scripts in sync with the trained model, and a full Basel-compliant Expected Loss (EL = PD × LGD × EAD) computation pipeline.

 ---